What is Research?

 Full course description

-You have already have been introduced to problem-based learning (PBL) in the BA DS Introduction Days and during your courses in Periods 1 and 2.
-In this course, you are taught to reflect more systematically on PBL, and how problem solving generates knowledge.
+You have already been introduced to problem-based learning (PBL) in the BA DS Introduction Days and during your courses in Periods 1 and 2.
+In this course, you are taught to reflect more systematically on PBL, how problem solving generates knowledge, and how academic research differs from other methods of inquiry.
 You will begin to learn how to formulate research questions related to the rapidly changing digital environment, and how to use concepts and data to answer research questions.
-We will also examine the role of Wikipedia as a source of knowledge.
+We will also develop skills to conduct a systematic literature search and examine the role of Wikipedia as a source of knowledge.

 At the end of this course, you will be able to do the following:

 - demonstrate your ability to formulate a research question;